 Craving pumpkin spice?
 These Healthy Pumpkin Oatmeal Muffins are a delicious and portable breakfast or snack option.
 They can be prepared in advance so they make the perfect breakfast for busy mornings! {Gluten-free, Vegetarian & Dairy-free}

-For more healthy fall recipes that use up that extra pumpkin puree, be sure to try my Almond Flour Pumpkin Bread and Pumpkin Oatmeal Breakfast Cookies too!
+For more healthy fall recipes that use up that extra pumpkin puree, be sure to try my Almond Flour Pumpkin Bread, Pumpkin Oatmeal Breakfast Cookies and Banana Pumpkin Bars too!

 Ingredient Notes

-- Oats: Rolled oats (also known as old fashioned oats) are best to use for this recipe since they provide a chewier texture.
+- Oats: Rolled oats are best since they provide a chewier texture.
 You can sub in quick oats if desired, however the texture won’t be as chewy.
-If you require a gluten-free option, be sure to use GF certified oats.
+If you require a gluten-free option, be sure to use certified GF oats.

-- Seasonings: Cinnamon, pumpkin pie spice, and salt flavor up these muffins.
-You can add also add nutmeg, ginger or cloves.
+- Seasonings: Cinnamon, pumpkin pie spice, and salt add all the extra flavor you need.
+Feel free to substitute pumpkin pie spice or add nutmeg, ginger or cloves.

 - Chocolate chips: No muffin is complete without some chocolate chips!
 I prefer to use dark, but white or milk will also work well.
 Use dairy-free chocolate chips if required.

-- Egg: Used to bind the ingredients together.
+- Egg: To bind the ingredients together.
 You can also replace the egg with a flax or chia egg.

-- Applesauce: Used to naturally sweeten the muffins as well as add some moisture.
+- Applesauce: To naturally sweeten the muffins and add some moisture.

 - Pumpkin puree: A pumpkin muffin isn’t complete without some pumpkin puree!
-Use a pure puree with no added spices or sugars.
+Use a pure pumpkin puree with no added spices or sugar (not pumpkin pie filling)!
 You can use canned or fresh pumpkin puree.

 - Maple syrup and vanilla extract: Along with the applesauce, these sweeten and flavor the muffins.
 Use pure maple syrup, or you can substitute honey instead if you prefer.